8. Employee Responsibility

 Law Enforcement Official

 If a Law Enforcement Official informally requests patron information, DO NOT PROVIDE IT.
-Ask to see official identification, and then contact the Executive Director, Director of Information Services, or Director of Information Technology.
+Ask to see official identification, and then contact the Executive Director or the Director, Finance and Administration.
 If the agent or officer does not have a court order, the WRLC director will inform him/her that patron records cannot be provided without a proper court order in good form.
 Without a court order, neither the FBI nor local law enforcement has authority to compel cooperation with an investigation or require answers to questions, other than the name and address of the person speaking to the agent or officer.

-If a Law Enforcement Official presents a subpoena, a court order, or other legal document, ask to see official identification.
-“Keep your hands in your pockets,” DO NOT TAKE POSSESSION of the document and do not provide any information.
-Instead, contact the Executive Director, Director of Information Services, or Director of Information Technology.
+If a Law Enforcement Official presents a subpoena, a court order, or other legal document, ask to see official identification and contact the Executive Director or the Director, Finance and Administration.
 The WRLC director will immediately refer the court order to legal counsel for review.
 There are two kinds of court orders which might be presented:

 • a subpoena, which allows WRLC a period of time to respond to and contest the court’s order